U.S. Senate acquits Trump in historic vote as re-election campaign looms

 On each of the two charges, the senators stood at their desks on the Senate floor to vote one by one, with U.S. Chief Justice John Roberts presiding.

+Trump watched the Senate vote with top aides in a White House dining room that he uses as a private study, a senior administration official said.
+Trump said he would deliver a public statement at noon (1700 GMT) on Thursday “to discuss our Country’s VICTORY on the Impeachment Hoax!”

-On Twitter after the vote, the president posted a video showing Trump campaign signs for future elections from 2024 onward ending with “Trump 4EVA.”
+On Twitter, the president posted a video showing Trump campaign signs for future elections from 2024 onward ending with “Trump 4EVA.”
 The U.S. Constitution limits a president to two elected four-year terms in office.

-Trump said he would deliver a public statement at noon (1700 GMT) on Thursday “to discuss our Country’s VICTORY on the Impeachment Hoax!”

 “President Trump has been totally vindicated and it’s now time to get back to the business of the American people,” Trump’s campaign manager, Brad Parscale, said in a statement.

 Senate Majority Leader Mitch McConnell and other Republicans engineered a stripped-down trial with no witnesses or new evidence.
-Democrats called the trial a sham and a cover-up.
-Trump called the impeachment an attempted coup and a Democratic attempt to annul his 2016 election victory.
+Democrats called it a sham and a cover-up.
+Trump called the impeachment an attempted coup and a Democratic attempt to annul his 2016 election win.

 Trump’s job approval ratings have remained fairly consistent throughout his presidency and the impeachment process as his core conservative supporters - especially white men, rural Americans, evangelical Christians and conservative Catholics - stick with him.